-The selection of option subjects available during Key Stage 4 are laid out in the next few pages.
-Whichever choices you make, you will soon be starting exciting new courses, and it will be a time of new opportunities for you.
-Central to these courses are the Gospel values of Wisdom, Compassion and Resilience, which are so important to us at St. Benedict's.
+Although each of you will make their own choices, the curriculum you study here at St Benedict's is built to develop within you the school's Gospel values of Compassion, Wisdom and Resilience, and teachers are focused on developing each of these in all of your lessons.
 The subjects you choose will allow you to show what you know, what you understand and what you can do, with the intention of fulfilling the potential God has given each of you.
-There is a long tradition of success here at St. Benedict's and you, Year 9, will be following in the footsteps of talented individuals who have gone on to achieve remarkable feats while at school.
-You are all full of potential and brimming with talent and we expect you will show the dedication and hard work required over the next two years to turn that potential in to reality.
+There is a long tradition of success and service here at St. Benedict's and you, Year 9, will be following in the footsteps of talented individuals who have gone on to achieve remarkable feats in their adult lives serving others as a result.
+You are all full of potential and brimming with talent and we expect you will show the dedication and hard work required over the next two years to turn that potential into reality.